rsumner31/python-cmake-buildsystem11/README.rst

 Remarks
 -------

-Note: Currently, multiple versions of Python 2.7 and 3.5 are supported.
+Note: Currently, multiple versions of Python 2.7 are supported.
 This repository is maintained separately from Python itself it needs to be manually updated whenever there is a new release of Python.